905-697-9992 Bowmanville, Ontario

 This course takes you through the steps of blogging and social media, from what to click to where to type.
 You’ll learn how to start an account and write posts.

-You can connect with your family and friends through a blog or social media account to discuss new experiences or travel ideas from a community such as Seasons Retirement.
+A blog or social media account can connect you with your family and friends to discuss new experiences or travel ideas.
 It can also be a means of sharing information on any trending topic.

 ● How to send pictures and videos from iPhone to PC